Episode 154: Tara King Era |

 |

 Screenwriter Jeremy Burnham was a guest actor who appeared in three episodes: "The Town of No Return," "The Fear Merchants" and "The Forget-Me-Knot."
-Although David Lodge appears in the credits, he never appears on screen—a victim of the editors' scissors.
-A&E's DVD menu erroneously calls this episode "The Fog."
-The box, however, has it right.
+Although David Lodge appears in the credits, he never appears on screen—a victim of the editor's scissors.
 A short bit may be missing from this DVD.
 When Nigel Green is murdered, Steed says, "I'll get a doctor."
 Green replies, "You forget Steed, I am a doctor.
 You can get me an undertaker."
 Apparently Green's reply may have been cut (I have yet to verify this).
 It was suggested on the Mausoleum Club Forum that the cut was made because the American audience would not understand the reference to an undertaker.
 Patsy Smart appeared in the Police Surgeon episode, "Lag on the Run." *This unofficial subtitle is by Yours Truly.

 FOG |